subzone/cv/README.md

-# Getting Started with Create React App
+# My CV React app

 This is my first react app playground.
 I wanted to create nice CV and to play around with React.